neptuneresearch/monero-ringmember-age-distribution/readme.md

 - Peaks in these results were examined in more detail, and the suggested peak 20 was debunked.
 - Possible improvements to parameters were found and suggested.
 - In retrospect, it is recognized that:
+  - secparam 1000k-1200k, 1250k-1400k, and 1400k-1600k overlap multiple hard fork versions respectively, and therefore overlap different versions of blockchain consensus rules and Monero core software.
-  - secparam 800k-1000k and 1200k-1400k showed the overall distribution for every Pre-RingCT amount.
+  - secparam 800k-1000k and 1000k-1200k showed the overall distribution for every Pre-RingCT amount.
   - secparam 1250k-1400k and 1400k-1600k showed primarily a RingCT ringmember age distribution with Pre-RingCT noise.
 - Remaining plots, applying the new parameters, were shown.